HEP-FCC/bib-studies/plotting/README.md

 - `-d` / `--detDictFile` detector dimensions JSON (produced by `xml2json.py`) to get hits collection and per-layer channel counts.
 - `-a` / `--assumptions` JSON with the bandwidth estimation assumptions: strategy (`hit_counts` or `occupancy`), `hit_size` (number or per-layer dict), and `multipliers` (multiplicative factors).
 - `-r` / `--rate` hit rate in MHz used to scale counts to bandwidth.
+- `--hitRateOccPlots` Use to also plot hit rate and occupancies per module in each layer (for vertex detector or silicon wrapper for example)

 Notes:
 - The assumptions JSON must define the chosen `strategy` and `hit_size`.
 If strategy is `occupancy`, number of cells per layer from the detector JSON are used to convert occupancy to absolute counts before applying hit size and rate.